Boot.dev Blog ยป Javascript ยป 19 Simple JavaScript Projects for Beginners [2023 Updated]

 Warning: the tutorial says that the prerequisites are basic HTML, basic CSS, and basic JavaScript, but they also link to the guides to all those below.
 I really believe that the best learning is taught by doing, so feel free to check it out and only read the guides if you have to.

-4. Build a landing page for your website.
+4. Build a landing page for your website. 🔗

 Building a whole website is a massive endeavor.
-Letโ€™s start with one of the small JavaScript projects for beginners instead: a landing page.
+Let’s start with one of the small project ideas for beginners instead: a landing page.
 If you want to get a job using JavaScript, it’s always a good idea to have your own website built using JavaScript.
 This YouTube tutorial is 35 minutes long and will teach you to build a home page or landing page that you can interact with, and save your name/focus to local storage.

 The guy making the videos has 1.62 million subscribers and tons of positive comments.
 I found his teaching style to be really engaging and straightforward.
 He also offers the full code so you can check it out and poke around for yourself.

-5. Build a restaurant menu page
+5. Build a restaurant menu page 🔗

 Maybe I’m hungry as I write this because this is the first of several food-based tutorials we’re going to be looking at.
-In fact, of my top 10 JavaScript projects for beginners, solidly half would be food-related.

 This tutorial is one of 15 total tutorials from a YouTube video called build 15 easy JavaScript projects walking through vanilla JavaScript.
 It takes you through how to make a restaurant menu page that will filter through different food menus.